By Nabilah Amri Badzlina & Rintan Tiffani Angela

 She emphasised, “We need to give an understanding to the public that in moving the capital it is not moving Jakarta to a new city.
 But moving the seat of government from Jakarta to Kalimantan.”

-Another support for moving the capital was also obtained from a neighbouring country, namely Malaysia.
-The then Malaysian Ambassador to Indonesia, Datuk Zainal Abidin Bakar said that Malaysia fully supports the idea and is even ready to find investors from Malaysia to take part in the construction of this new capital city.
+Another support for moving the capital was also received from a neighbouring country, Malaysia.
+The then Malaysian Ambassador to Indonesia, Datuk Zainal Abidin Bakar said that Malaysia fully supports the idea and is even ready to find investors from Malaysia to take part in the construction of the new capital city.

 Zainal Abidin Bakar said, “We can encourage Malaysian investors and Malaysian companies to invest in the construction of the new capital.”